-“Arjun, daddy is calling you na, go, go and tell him what you did”
+“Arjun, daddy is calling you, go, go and tell him what you did”

-The little one quickly nodded his head and stayed behind his mother, now using her duppatta to hide his face.
+The little one quickly nodded his head and stayed behind his mother, now using her dupatta to hide his face.

-The little one hug his head, as if he did something drastically wrong.
+The little one hung his head as if he did something drastically wrong.